jeqo/jeqo.github.io-src/content/post/2017-01-08-scale-kafka-containers.md

 run in 2 different containers.

-The easiest way to do this is defining these processes as Docker Compose services is a `docker-compose.yml` file:
+The easiest way to do this is defining these processes as Docker Compose services is a `kafka-cluster/docker-compose.yml` file:

 ***
-I will use a couple of images that I build.
+I will use a couple of Docker images.
 These are fairly simple and you can find their source code here:
 [Apache Kafka](https://github.com/jeqo/docker-image-apache-kafka),
 [Apache Zookeeper](https://github.com/jeqo/docker-image-apache-zookeeper), and